TrickAndTrack/Spring---Bean-Life-Cycle/README.md

 - Bean destruction:
 In this step, the Spring container destroys the bean.
 It calls the bean's destruction methods such as the destroy() method (if the bean is annotated with the @PreDestroy annotation), or the destroy() method (if the bean implements the DisposableBean interface).
 These methods are used to perform any necessary cleanup tasks for the bean.

-> **_Note_** Bean life cycle is managed by the spring container.
-When we run the program then first of all the spring container start, after that the container create the instance of a bean as per the request, and then dependencies are injected, And finally the bean is destroyed when the spring container is closed.

 # Properties & Description